urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 * In this demo, we build a more advanced Transfer Hook program that requires the sender to pay a wSOL fee for every token transfer.

-* The wSOL transfers will be executed using a delegate that is a PDA derived from the Transfer Hook program.
-    - This is necessary because the signature from the initial sender of the token transfer instruction is not accessible in the Transfer Hook program.
+* The wSOL transfers will be executed using a delegate that is a PDA derived from the Transfer Hook program (as the signature from the initial sender of the token transfer instruction is not accessible in the Transfer Hook program).

 <br>